snkashis/android-docs/src/pages/plugins/overview/china.md

 ---
 title: "China"
-description: "Read official documentation on the Mapbox Android China Plugin which maximizes the Mapbox Maps SDK for Android's performance inside China."
+description: "Read official documentation on the Mapbox China Plugin for Android, which maximizes the Mapbox Maps SDK for Android's performance inside China."
 prependJs:
   - |
     import {